 - the hiring agency has a position available at one of their contracted schools.

 The best hiring agencies in Thailand should also offer future job support.
 Will they help you find another job if your current position is not working out?
 Are they flexible in the positions to which they hire out, such as summer, part-time, or substitute work?
 These are all good questions to ask.

 Although each school is different, our experience has been that it’s the school’s responsibility to pay the hiring agency, not you.
-We’d be wary about paying a hiring agency for finding you a job, whether a one-time fee or a monthly deduction from your salary.
-Once you’ve agreed to a salary from the hiring agency, you should get that full salary without any surprise deductions when payday comes around.
+We’d be wary about paying a hiring agency for finding you a job, whether a one-time fee or a deduction from your contracted salary.
+Once you’ve agreed to a monthly salary from the hiring agency, you should get the full amount without any surprise deductions when payday comes around.

 Provides the Correct Paperwork to Obtain Legal Documents

 At the very least, a hiring agency provides a teacher with all supporting paperwork to first apply for a single-entry Non Immigrant Business Visa and then later apply for a Work Permit.
 These are what you need to legally work in Thailand.
 Before the 90-day expiration date, a Non Immigrant Business Visa must be extended (to one year).
 The hiring company must provide the supporting paperwork for that extension (applied for at your nearest immigration office) and you must have been already approved for and received a Work Permit.